 However, in the later part of the decade the bold laminate colours started to make an appearance, particularly over the top pastel yellows, blues and pinks with funky wall art.
 If bold colours were not for you and your kitchen interior, kitchen cabinets made from brick were also very popular.
-Handleless doors and drawers were a well loved choice, a trend that is popular with advanced technology in todays day and age.
+Handleless doors and drawers were a well-loved choice, a trend that is popular with advanced technology in today’s day and age.

-The 70's was known for its technology advances ,economic struggle, bell-bottoms and rise of the disco.
+The 70's was known for its technology advances, economic struggle, bell-bottoms and rise of the disco.
 This 'Me' era had many important, historical movements, such as woman's rights and gay rights.
-The 70's had an abundance of colour and was symbolised for it's lava lamps, platform shoes, tie dye, blouses and diverse music.
+The 70's had an abundance of colour and was symbolised for its lava lamps, platform shoes, tie dye, blouses and diverse music.

-The 70's was when the kitchen designs started to get WILD, with it's bold and abstract interiors.
+The 70's was when the kitchen designs started to get WILD, with its bold and abstract interiors.
 Kitchen trends were not universal in the 70's, interiors reflected homeowners and their personal styles, featuring wacky colours and patterns.
 A typical kitchen interior from the 70's would have a combo of bold yellow colours, wood cabinets, funky printed splash backs and colourful accessories.
 Pull out workspaces for cooking and preparing were also a popular design choice.

 It wasn't just the bold yellows that were seen in 70's kitchens, some people loved multicoloured kitchen cabinets and wallpaper with beige appliances.
-These interiors definitely stood out and were truly unique.
+These interiors stood out and were truly unique.

-The eighties was the exhilarating decade for fashion, new wave, punk rock, funk and introduction of rap music.
+The eighties were the exhilarating decade for fashion, new wave, punk rock, funk and introduction of rap music.
 This decade was known for its greed and dress for success attitude.
 Some popular styles for the 80's included big hair, bold colours and silhouettes, the younger generation thrived in this decade.